 In the field of tangible cultural heritage, Art Jameel led the radical renovation of the Victoria & Albert Museum’s Islamic art gallery – now called the Jameel Gallery of Islamic Art – and the restoration and relocation of 26 of Jeddah’s finest public sculptures in an open-air sculpture museum.

 In 2017, Art Jameel and the Saudi Commission for Tourism and National Heritage completed construction of the Abdul Latif Jameel Centre for Antiquities and Heritage in the historic city of Faid, in northern Saudi Arabia.

-Art Jameel sees the preservation of cultural heritage – whether monuments, antiquities, or ancient crafts – as the key to unlocking the creative potential of the future and, dovetailed with the foundation’s support for creative industries, to helping local communities preserve and express their cultures in a sustainable way.
+Art Jameel sees the preservation of cultural heritage – whether monuments, antiquities, or ancient crafts – as the key to unlocking the creative potential of the future and, dovetailed with our support for creative industries, to helping local communities preserve and express their cultures in a sustainable way.